Eamonbaloun/PC-Beginners-Guide/README.md

 ## What You'll Find in This Guide

 I’ve got you covered from start to finish—choosing the right parts to actually putting your rig together.
-Ready?
-Let’s dive in!

 ### Tips for Watching the Videos